Human Intellectual Capital And Its Advantage

-As a key component of the company’s hiring process, Human Resources is tasked with finding and retaining the talent needed to fill positions within the company that will help the company continually progress.
+As a key component of the company’s hiring process, the people operations team is tasked with finding and retaining the talent needed to fill positions within the company that will help the company continually progress.

 To do this, there must be some sort of value applied to each position both new and old in relation to how it affects the business overall.
 Even so, certain positions should only be for a brief period of time while others need to be permanent if only for consistency.

-As you look toward 2016, it’s time to come up with some form of evaluation to measure such crucial data.
+As you look toward 2020, it is time to come up with some form of evaluation to measure such crucial data.

 - First and foremost, gather what data you do have on all of the positions.